Review and photographs by Tim Sosa

 More than 100 species of Bothriolepis have been described, and it’s difficult to be sure which species Kaiyodo’s figurines are meant to represent, if any.
 The shape of the plates rules out B. canadensis, but the overall arrangement is a very plausible representation of the genus in general.

 If you turn the figure over you can see its downward-facing tooth plates (not true teeth, but bony ridges at the edges of the jaws), consistent with an animal that feeds mostly on items found on the river and lake bottoms, perhaps algae or small mud-dwelling organisms.
-The long spiny pectoral fins would have been used to move along the bottom or lift itself up, perhaps to breathe air as some scientists believe.
+The long spiny pectoral fins would have been used to move along the bottom or lift itself up, perhaps to breathe air as some scientists have suggested.

 Bothriolepis is known from hundreds or thousands of specimens, and since it is so heavily armored, its external anatomy is well-understood.
 So, as you might expect from Kaiyodo, this figure is executed well, with no obvious inaccuracies.
 There were two versions made for the Dinotales line, a purplish one and a golden brown mottled version, and both look very nice.
 Both come in a few pieces that require simple assembly, and in my experience the mottled version, which came out slightly later, fits together more tightly.
-The purple one required a bit of glue to get it the pelvic fins to stay put.
+The purple one required a bit of glue to get the pectoral fins to stay put.

 This figure is just over 7 cm long, making it roughly 1:4 scale.
 Antiarchs don’t often got made into toys, so it’s particularly gratifying that these are made so well.